 Monitoring the quality of transaction reports received under Article 26 of MiFIR

 This press release relates to the obligation for credit institutions and investment firms to report transactions in financial instruments as set out in Article 26 of Regulation (EU) No 600/2014 (“MiFIR”).
-It informs on the number of reporting entities as well as the number of reports received by the CSSF in 2021 and aims more particularly to inform all reporting entities on the quality and completeness campaigns that the CSSF conducted during the year 2021 as well as to announce the topics that will be the subject of dedicated campaigns during the year 2022.
+It informs on the number of reporting entities as well as the number of reports received by the CSSF in 2022 and aims more particularly to inform all reporting entities on the quality and completeness campaigns that the CSSF conducted during the year 2022 as well as to announce the priorities for 2023.
 The last part of the press release includes a list of topics that have already been subject of a specific campaign and for which details are available in previous communications.

 In this press release, references to a specific “Field” refer to the fields in Table 2 of Annex I of Commission Delegated Regulation (EU) 2017/590 (“RTS 22”).